Probing intracluster gas with Faraday Rotation from black hole jets

 Things look very different on the right.
 First, the plot is a little shorter; this is because we're viewing the radio source in projection.
 We can also see that the jet pointed away from us now has effectively zero RM.
 All of those big spikes have been flattened out.
 For the jet pointed towards us, the amplitude is at its maximum and it's varying between maximum and minimum quite quickly.

 We can understand this in terms of the path lengths for that emission.
 For the left-hand case, the emission has mostly travelled the same distance from the lobes.
 But for the right-hand case, any light that's emitted from the jet pointing away from us has to travel through more of that magnetic ICM.
 That means it'll be rotated to more random angles and these will tend to cancel out to give us zero RM.
 For the jet pointing towards us, there's a lot less magnetic ICM to move through, and so the light isn't so heavily depolarised.
+With the light travelling through fewer random fluctuations in the magnetic field, there’s less opportunity for it to all even out.

 This is a really interesting result, and we can already see how even slight differences in the orientation of our jets, or any of their parameters, could mean large changes in the RM.
 If we can characterise these changes, then we can learn a lot about our radio jets and their environments from this RM method.